-- 6.1.
+6.1.
 In order to achieve the objectives and discharge the responsibilities listed in Section 3 and to exert effective control over the related activities, the operating organization should establish appropriate documented management programmes.
 For the purpose of this Safety Guide, a 'management programme' consists of a systematic application of planning schedules, procedures, reviews and audits supported by appropriate resources to administer a specific management policy.

-- 6.2.
-The areas to be covered by various management processes and programmes in accordance with SSR2/2 Rev. 1 overarching requirement, for the safe operation of plant should include, but are not limited to, the following:
+6.2.
+The areas to be covered by various management processes and programmes in accordance with SSR2/2 Rev. 1 overarching requirement, for the safe operation of plant should [CR29] include, but are not limited to, the following:

-- Staffing;
+- -Staffing;

-- training and qualification;
+- qualification and training and qualification;

 - commissioning;

+- plant operations;

-- plant operations;- maintenance;
+- maintenance;

-- work management;
+- - work management;

-- outage management;
+- - outage management;

-- foreign material exclusion;
+- -foreign material exclusion;

 - in-service inspection;

 - surveillance;

 - equipment qualification;

+- -fuel management;

-- fuel management;chemistry;
+- chemistry;

-- safety analysis and review;

-- nuclear security;
+- nuclear security and physical protection;

 - radiation protection;

-- non-radiation safety;
+- -non-radiation safety;

 - waste management and environmental monitoring;

-- emergency preparedness and response;
+- emergency preparedness[CR30][CR31] and response;

 - severe accident management;

 - internal and external hazards;

 - quality management;

 - -human factors;

-- --- feedback of operational experience;
+- -feedback of operational experience;

+- plant modifications;

 - plant configuration control;

-- --- plant modifications;

-Commented [CR:

-Commented [CR3 preparedness and r Standards ⇒Correction in to with Svetlana and D

 - document control and records;

 - management of ageing and LTO;

 - decommissioning.

-- 6.3.
+6.3.
 These programmes should be addressed to administrative as well as technical aspects of plant operation and should cover all related activities.
-Due consideration should also be given to leadership and management requirements as stated in Ref.[8], Application of the Management System for Facilities and Activities, IAEA Safety Standards Series No. GS-G-3.1 [8A] and The Management System for Nuclear Installations Safety Guide IAEA Safety Standards Series No. GS-G-3.5[8B].
+Due consideration should also be given to leadership and management requirements as stated in Ref.[8], Application of the Management System for Facilities and Activities, IAEA Safety Standards Series No. GS-G-3.1 [8A] and The Management System for Nuclear Installations Safety Guide IAEA Safety Standards Series No. GS-G-3.5 [8B].

-- 6.4.
+6.4.
 The relevant parts of these programmes should be documented and should be available sufficiently in advance to allow the corresponding activities to be reviewed and assessed by plant staff prior to implementation.

-- 6.5.
+6.5.
 In order to ensure that adequate and appropriate practices are followed in implementing the management programmes, the operating organization should make arrangements for the requisite information to be available from designers, manufacturers and other organizations.
 Arrangements should also be made with other appropriate operating organizations in order to benefit from their experience.

-- 6.6.
+6.6.
 These programmes should take account of the management of ageing and decommissioning and therefore should include any requirements that may facilitate the planning of this activity.

-- 6.7.
+6.7.
 When establishing such programmes, due consideration should be given to:

 - objectives to be achieved;

 - applicable regulatory requirements;

 - policies to be implemented;

 - allocation of responsibilities and delegation of authority;

 - qualification of personnel involved;

-- scheduling of activities to be performed;

 - services and facilities required;

 - documentation and basic information required;

 - feedback of experience;

 - reviews to be conducted of programmes and associated procedures;

 - the timely resolution of safety problems;

 - reports to be produced and records to be kept;

 - the information flow required.

-- 6.8.
-A prerequisite for implementing the appropriate management programme is

-the establishment of a comprehensive system of instructions and procedures to cover all relevant technical and administrative aspects.
+6.8.
+A prerequisite for implementing the appropriate management programme is the establishment of a comprehensive system of instructions and procedures to cover all relevant technical and administrative aspects.
 These documents should be prepared by knowledgeable persons and should be ready at the start of each programme.
 This imposes a major workload which should be taken into account when recruitment and training schedules are being drawn up.
 The co-operation of experts from manufacturing, design, construction and other organizations can be utilized where such expertise is required.